2nd Marine Regiment: Early years

-At the same time, a "2nd Regiment" served in the Far East, the 2nd Regiment, 1st Provisional Brigade consisting of a Field and Staff, and Companies A, B, C, F was organized at League Island, Pennsylvania on 26 December 1903.
+At the same time, a "2nd Regiment" served in the Far East, the 2nd Regiment, 1st Provisional Marine Brigade consisting of a Field and Staff, and Companies A, B, C, F was organized at League Island, Pennsylvania on 26 December 1903.
 The regiment embarked and sailed this same date to Panama, arriving there on 3 January 1904.
 The primary mission of this force in Panama was the enforcement of provisions of the Hay–Herrán Treaty made with Panama on 18 November 1903 which provided for the construction of a cross-isthmus canal.

 A revolution broke out in Cuba in late 1906, and a Marine expeditionary force was dispatched to the island to establish and maintain law and order.
 As part of this force, the 4th Expeditionary Battalion was formed at League Island, Pennsylvania, on 27 September 1906.
 The battalion sailed for Cuba, arriving at Camp Columbia on 8 October.
 Here, it was reorganized and redesignated 2nd Regiment, 1st Expeditionary Brigade.
 Order was soon restored, and upon the arrival of United States Army troops as occupation forces on 31 October, the 2nd Regiment was disbanded.

 The final one of these temporary "2nd Regiment" organizations to be formed was designated as the 2nd Regiment, 2nd Provisional Brigade on 19 February 1913 at Philadelphia.
 The regiment was originally intended for duty in Mexico as part of an expeditionary brigade.
 Instead, it was sent to Guantanamo Bay and held in readiness for emergency duties, while undergoing intensive training.
 On 1 May, this unit was redesignated 2nd Regiment, Expeditionary Force, USMC.

 Banana Wars

 The lineage of the modern 2nd Marine Regiment traces from its activation as the 1st Advance Base Regiment at the Philadelphia Naval Shipyard on 19 June 1913.
 The following year that designation was changed to 1st Regiment, Advanced Base Force.
 That unit landed as part of a joint force to secure and occupy the Mexican port of Veracruz in 1914.
 That brief encounter resulted in two Medal of Honor (MOH) awards to members of the regiment, Wendell C. Neville and Smedley D. Butler.
 The following year, the regiment was posted to Cap Hatien, Haiti, to safeguard American lives and property.
-This turned into a long occupation during which the regiment carried put extensive patrolling, engaged in numerous sharp firefights, and trained a native constabulary.
+This turned into a long occupation during which the regiment carried out extensive patrolling, engaged in numerous sharp firefights, and trained a native constabulary.
 The most notable single action was the reduction of Fort Riviere, the most notorious rebel stronghold.
 Smedley Butler and Daniel Daly were both awarded their second Medals of Honor for valorous actions in Haiti.
 In 1916, the unit was redesignated 2nd Regiment, 1st Brigade.
 In 1933, the 2nd Regiment was redesignated the "2nd Marines."
 The following year, the 2nd Marines departed Haiti then was disestablished on 15 August 1934.